canonical/bugit-v2/README.md

 pre-commit install
 ```

-This will run some basic formatting checks before allowing a commit.
+This will run some basic formatter and linter checks before allowing a commit.
 If you don't want this git behavior, `pre-commit run --all-files` will just run the checks.

 If you are using VSCode's git panel, it might show something like this when the hooks didn't pass: